 Beneficiaries’ rights depend on the type of trust:

 - In a bare trust, the beneficiary has an absolute right to the capital and income at age 18.
-The trustees have little discretion.
+The trustees have no discretion — they must hand over the assets when demanded.
+This is why bare trusts offer little protection.

 - In a discretionary trust, no beneficiary has an automatic right to the assets.
 The trustees decide who benefits, when, and how much.
-This is what makes discretionary trusts so powerful for protection — when a beneficiary gets divorced, they can say “What house?
+This is what makes discretionary trusts so powerful for protection — when a beneficiary gets divorced, they can truthfully say “What house?
 I don’t own a house.”
 Because they don’t.
-The trust does.
+The trustees hold it on trust.

-- In an interest in possession trust, the income beneficiary has the right to income from the trust assets (e.g., the right to live in the property rent-free), while the capital passes to other beneficiaries later.
+- In an interest in possession trust, the life tenant has the right to income from the trust assets or the right to use them (e.g., the right to live in the property), while the capital passes to other beneficiaries (the remaindermen) when the life interest ends.

 Responsibilities of the Trustee

 Trustees must act in the best interests of the beneficiaries and in accordance with the trust deed.
-Key responsibilities include managing the trust property (including ensuring it’s properly insured and maintained), keeping accurate records, filing tax returns with HMRC, and ensuring the trust is properly administered with annual reviews.
+Key responsibilities include managing the trust property (including ensuring it’s properly insured and maintained), keeping accurate records, filing tax returns with HMRC, and ensuring the trust is properly administered.
+Regular reviews — ideally annually or whenever significant life events occur — help ensure the trust continues to serve its intended purpose.

 Maintaining a Trust Once Established